brendano/stanford_corenlp_pywrapper/README.md

 ```

 You can also specify the annotators directly.
 For example,
-say we want to parse but don't want lemmas or dependencies.
+say we want to parse but don't want lemmas.
 This can be done
 with the `configdict` option:

 ```